Postdoctoral Fellowship Scheme

 Take the next step towards a career in research

-NINE DTP postdoctoral fellowships are aimed at those in the immediately postdoctoral stage of their career, to provide the opportunity to consolidate their PhD through developing publications, their networks, and their research and professional skills.
+NINE DTP postdoctoral fellowships are aimed at those in the immediate postdoctoral stage of their career, to provide an opportunity to consolidate their PhD through developing publications, expanding networks, and enhancing their research and professional skills.

-Full details about the fellowship scheme can be found on the ESRC’s Call Specification and FAQ pages.
+Full details about the fellowship scheme can be found on the ESRC’s Call Specification and FAQs available in the download column on the right side of this page.

 Fellowship purpose